SaiKrishna-1857/NLP-Abusive-Comments-Identification/README.md

 - **Key Features**: Similar to "hypothesis_1.ipynb".

 ### 5. **proposed_model.ipynb**:
+- **Purpose**: This notebook presents the culmination of insights gathered from previous experiments and introduces the finalized model for detecting negative comments.
+- **Key Features**:
+  - Utilizes advanced NLP techniques, hinting at a possible blend of traditional and transformer-based approaches.
+  - Streamlined preprocessing and data handling to ensure optimal model input.
-- **Purpose**: Likely the final model or a refined version based on findings from previous hypotheses.
+  - Incorporates refined hyperparameters and model configurations based on prior results from hypothesis testing.
-- **Key Features**: Similar structure as the hypothesis notebooks but might contain further optimizations or model refinements.
+  - Includes model evaluation metrics, visualizations, and comparisons to baseline models, showcasing the improvements achieved with the proposed approach.

 ## Report:
 The accompanying report provides detailed insights into the objectives, methodologies, and findings of the project.
 Key highlights: